 3. Outdoor resistance

-4. Quality of decorative painting
+4. Quality of decorative paint

 5. Decorative finish

-Types of decorative wall painting
+Types of decorative paints for walls

 1. Plastic or latex paint